 “I’ll tell Scott you want to be Stu’s friend.
 He’ll be amazed.”

-After the ride, Scott came out and I told him about Mike’s hope to copy our relationship with Stu.
+After the ride, Scott comes out.
+I tell him about Mike’s hope to copy our relationship with Stu.

 “Jesus, why do you encourage this?”